-Agecondition is 10 days, then the condition is satisfied on and after 2017/01/20 10:00 UTC.
+Agecondition is 10 days, then the condition is satisfied for the object on and after 2019/01/20 10:00 UTC.
 This is true even if the object becomes archived through object versioning sometime after its creation.

 CreatedBefore: This condition is satisfied when an object is created before midnight of the specified date in UTC.

 true, this lifecycle condition matches only live objects; if the value is

 false, it matches only archived objects.
 For the purposes of this condition, objects in non-versioned buckets are considered live.

 MatchesStorageClass: This condition is satisfied when an object in the bucket is stored as the specified storage class.
 You can use the following values for